 If the title to the property does not actually pass to Junior at or before the end of the agreement, then any capital gain or loss Dad made from CGT event B1 happening would be disregarded.
 And Dad would be able to amend his earlier tax return to remove the capital gain previously included when CGT event B1 happened.

 It is also worth noting that Junior will have acquired the asset at the same time as CGT event B1 happened to Dad.
 That may favourably influence Junior’s future main residence exemption.

 As you can see, selection of the correct CGT event can significantly affect the ultimate CGT outcome for a taxpayer.
 Not only that, it can also influence the tax outcome for the next taxpayer in the asset’s ownership chain.

 By the way … the answer is 54 CGT events.

-If this is a subject that interests you, you may want to learn more about our Tax Fundamentals courses, which take place in Sydney and Melbourne this spring.
+If this is a subject that interests you, you may want to learn more about our Tax Fundamentals course, which takes place in Melbourne in September.
 Learn more here.